TadDiDio/TadDiDio.github.io/_posts/2024-04-17-ar-object-identification.md

 at which point the **Control Loop** requests a new instruction from the **Instruction Manager**.
 When a user requests a new instruction, the **Control Loop** ouputs a command to the **Solver** module which handles displaying information in 3D world space to the user!

 #### Solver
 This module had the complex task of taking in the current context and outputting a world space display to the user.
-As input it took in the instuction from the **Control Loop**, the output from our **Obect Recognition** module, and the output from the **World Meshing** module.
+As input it took in the instuction from the **Control Loop**, the output from our **Obect Recognition** module, and the output from our **World Meshing** module.
 With these three core elements, it was able to produce an animated display which informed the user of their task as well as where the relevant item was.
+On receiving all this information, it would use the current instruction to mask out the irrelevant data from the **Object Detection** module, then pass what was left to the **World Mesher** for 2D to 3D conversion.
+Once it got the world space coordinates (relative to the session orign which is defined as the world location where the user started the program), it would place a world space popup that remained anchored to that spot no matter what the user's orientation became in the future.

 #### Object Recognition
+We trained a YOLOv5 model to recognize serveral classes of valves and connectors.
+YOLOv5 was perfect for us because it outputs the detected classes along with their confidences and locations in the input image (one frame from our video stream).
+We needed to recognize valves as they were the items to do work on, and also connectors because instructions could optionally use them to distinguish between multiple of the same type of valve based on distances from connectors and other values.

+#### World Mesher
+Thankfully, the Magic Leap 2 ships with a built in world meshing solution which scans the environment and builds a triangle based mesh of what it finds.
+We used this in our project to convert from 2D to 3D positions by first calculating a world space ray that would shoot from the camera origin through the 2D image location of interest, then test for collisions against the 3D world mesh to identify the intersection point.
+We were able to build the ray by using the camera's intrinsic projection parameters to build out a conversion matrix.